mdn/browser-compat-data/docs/data-guidelines.md

 ## Setting `deprecated`

-Set `deprecated` to `true` to show that a feature has been formally discouraged from use.
+Set `deprecated` to `true` to show that a feature has been authoritatively discouraged from use.

 The `deprecated` status captures the many ways in which web platform features are identified as disfavored by standards organizations (and, for non-standard features, by vendors).
 This includes features that are on the path to removal or features that are discouraged from use despite their retention for backwards compatibility.